If you love taking a trip back in time with historical fiction and romance books, youâll love our authors like Sandra Byrd.

 Gary McAvoy is a historical suspense author who has always been fascinated by war, religion, and faith.
 After completing a tour in Germany as a member of the U.S. Army, McAvoy became fascinated with cryptology and international intelligence and was inspired to combine his love of travel with his love of writing.

-In the authorâs debut historical suspense series, The Magdelene Chronicles, McAvoy combines historical fact with entertaining fiction to present a gripping investigation into those in power in the Catholic church.
+In the authorâs debut historical suspense series, The Magdalene Chronicles, McAvoy combines historical fact with entertaining fiction to present a gripping investigation into those in power in the Catholic church.

 4. Melanie Dobson